 Web 3.0 connects smart devices (cars, mobile phones, appliances, etc.) and decentralized networks (distributed databases, cryptographic keys, etc.) and integrates advancements in machine learning (i.e., Siri, Alexa, or Cortana).

 We are transitioning from Web 2.0 to 3.0, and it can help various businesses in ways we can only imagine.
 Web 3.0 can map out your property, model floorplans for wayfinding, optimize logistics via geographical models, and more.
 The possibilities, perks, and cost savings are essentially endless.
 In the future, Web 3.0 will allow us to ditch our traditional handheld devices for a more immersive one.

 6. Is rent-paying with bitcoin the future of multifamily?

 The multifamily sector is notorious for being a laggard in adopting new tech.
 Case in point, there was a time when accepting online rent payments was guffawed at.

-For both consumers and businesses, cryptocurrency is appealing for its strong privacy and user security; it decouples from government-controlled financial institutions, offering transparent record-keeping through blockchain, and it removes the “middleman” transaction fees and costs.
+For consumers and businesses, cryptocurrency is appealing for its strong privacy and user security; it decouples from government-controlled financial institutions, offers transparent record-keeping through blockchain, and removes the “middleman” transaction fees and costs.

 The benefits of cryptocurrency go beyond the convenience of financial transactions; it streamlines collection and payment, facilitates secure data sharing, improves operational efficiency, saves time and costs, and provides secure due diligence.